clbarnes/jeiss-specs/README.md

 2. Update it to reflect the contents of the new version
     - You can do this in most spreadsheet editors, like [LibreOffice Calc](https://www.libreoffice.org/) or Microsoft Excel
 3. If you introduce or modify any enums, update the TSVs in the `enums` directory
-4. Make an example image pubicly available and add it to the `example_files.tsv`
+4. Make an example image (preferably a small one) pubicly available and add it to the `example_files.tsv`
     - MD5 digests can be calculated with `md5sum $YOUR_DAT_PATH`.
 5. Include just the metadata portion of the image in `example_metadata`
     - Files can be truncated with `head -c 1024 $YOUR_DAT_PATH > truncated.dat`